eyecatchup/GWT_IndexStatus-php/README.md

 To download index status data for a single domain, the steps are as follows:

- - In the same folder where you added the GWT_IndexStatus.php, create and run the following PHP script.<br>_You'll need to replace the example URL with a domain that is registered in your GWT account._
+ - In the same folder where you added the GWT\_IndexStatus.php, create and run the following PHP script.<br>_Note: You'll need to authenticate your request (see above)!
+Also, you'll need to replace the example URL with a domain that is registered in your GWT account._

 ```php
 <?php